 Focus your project

 Choose one branch of your family to focus on first.
 Will it be your mom’s side of the family, your dad’s, or will you start with your spouse’s family?
-If you try to do every branch of your family at once, you run the risk of getting overwhelmed and stopping before you can finish.
+If you try to do every branch of your family at once, you risk getting overwhelmed and stopping before you can finish.

 Gather every document you can from family…

-Pull together all of the paperwork, photos, documents, and family heirlooms you have.
-Let your family know that you are working on this project and ask them if they have anything to contribute (photocopies are fine!).
+Pull together all the paperwork, photos, documents, and family heirlooms you have.
+Let your family know you are working on this project and ask them if they have anything to contribute (photocopies are fine!).

-[Tweet “Tweeting this article, as I thought you’d enjoy it too””]
+[Tweet “Tweeting this article, as I thought you’d enjoy it too”]

 …And public records